 So when it comes to the evening and unwinding, the many books on my nightstand remain closed, despite the covers that would typically call to me.
 I. Just.
 Can’t.

 Instead, something I thought I would never have the attention for—mindless reality TV—is calling me, begging me to indulge.
-Who am I to say no?
+Who am I to say no to watching reality TV?

 Yes, I Watched “Tiger King”